alexreardon/sink/README.md

-# sink
+# sink ⚓️

-A little script to help with the migration of Atlaskit components from flow to typescript.
+A cli tool to help with the migration of Atlaskit components from `flow` to `typescript`.

+It runs repeatable conversion tasks to help accelerate quality conversions

 ## Usage

+Be sure to use the `@latest` suffix to ensure that you are always running the latest version

 ```bash
 npx @alexreardon/sink@latest [path-to-package]